 In my opinion, it is really a waste of time to wait for six months for your articles to rank on their own.
 There is a high risk that you may lose motivation to produce any further content if you do not see any traffic at all coming to your website.
 I recommend if resources allow should find a balance between creating quality content and promoting it.

 What Promotion Means for Beginners?

 Now next question is, how do you promote your content as a beginner when you do not have many audiences on any of your platforms?
 The answer is pretty simple and straight forward.
 Promotion is a two-step process.
 First, you need to build your platform and then you promote your content.

 By building platforms, I do not mean simply creating profiles on social media accounts.
 You need to attract the audience by promoting your platforms.
 You should not start posting the links to your blog posts on social media until you have created a reasonable size of following there.
-The right way to do is to post images and quotations that tell your audience who are you and at the same time matches with their interest.
-You should post content that is related to your niche and attractive for your audience.
+The right way to do this is to post images and quotations that tell your audience who are you and at the same time match their interest.
+You should post content that is related to your niche and attractive to your audience.
 Do this for a couple of months before you start promoting your website content.

 bloggersTribe What do you think helps more in getting ranked on Search Engines?